Steps for Success for Third-Year Medical Students

 With this information in hand, you'll be ready to impress sooner rather than later in your new rotation.

 Poor communication skills also impact a student's evaluation.
-Faculty and resident ratings account for the majority of a student's grade in core rotatons.
+Faculty and resident ratings account for the majority of a student's grade in core rotations.
 These ratings include comments on specific skills, such as a student's ability to take a history and perform a physical examination.
 Unfortunately, because of time constraints, attendings rarely or infrequently observe students in these areas.
 Therefore, many faculty draw conclusions about a student's ability in these areas from the quality of the oral case presentation.

-Because the quality of the oral case presentation is used to provide insight in your overall abilities, it is essential that you spend the time to acquire these important skills.
+Because of the quality of the oral case presentation is used to provide insight in your overall abilities, it is essential that you spend the time to acquire these important skills.

 In order to be an outstanding physician, you must provide outstanding patient care.
 However, you typically won't be observed by the attending during direct patient care.
 Since your interactions will often be limited to attending rounds, your excellence in patient care must be conveyed by other methods.